New U.S. rocket blasts off from Virginia launch pad

 A privately owned rocket built in partnership with NASA to haul cargo to the International Space Station blasted off on Sunday for a debut test flight from a new commercial spaceport in Virginia.

-The 13-story Antares rocket, developed and flown by Orbital Sciences Corp, lifted off at 5 p.m.
+The 13-story Antares rocket, developed and flown by Orbital Sciences Corp ORB.N, lifted off at 5 p.m.
 EDT (2100 GMT) from a Virginia-owned and operated launch pad at NASA's Wallops Flight Facility on Wallops Island, Virginia.

 "Beautiful view," said NASA launch commentator Kyle Herring as live video from the rocket, broadcast on NASA TV, showed the booster riding atop a bright plume of fire above the Atlantic Ocean.

-Ten minutes later, the rocket deposited its payload - a 8,380-pound (3,800-kg) dummy capsule - into an orbit 158 miles above the planet, fulfilling the primary goal of the test flight.
+Ten minutes later, the rocket deposited its payload - a 8,380-pound (3,800-kg) dummy capsule - into an orbit 158 miles (254 km) above the planet, fulfilling the primary goal of the test flight.

 NASA turned to commercial suppliers after retiring the space shuttles in 2011.